L0G4N2/Bliddo_VEX23_09-07-2023/README.md

 There will be more updates as the season progresses.

-Auton: Robot starts on the tile adjacent to the *Match-Load Zone* and pushes a *Tri-Ball* over the *Barrier* into the *Offensive Zone* then reverses to turn into position preparing for *Driver-Control.*
+Auton Left: Robot starts on the left of the *Elevation Bar* and catapults a *Pre-Load* into the *Defensive Zone*.

-Auton Skills: Most of the code is commented out, it is from the summer of 2023.
+Auton Right: Robot starts on the right of the *Elevation Bar*, catapults a *Pre-Load* into the *Defensive Zone*, pushes a *Triball* over the *Bar*, then rearranges itself to face the *Line*.

-*Auton Skills is inspired from previous code that was made in the summer of 2023*
+Auton Skills: *Inspired from previous code that was made in the summer of 2023*.